 Where is Classical Position Encoded in Schrödinger's Equation?

-If classical mechanics successfully predicts behavior of many [mainly macroscopic] systems, then those results should fall out of quantum-mechanical models as well.
-That is, these equations must agree within classical limits of systems accurately described by classical models.
+If classical mechanics successfully predicts behavior of many [macroscopic] systems, then those results should fall out of quantum-mechanical models as well.
+That is, these equations must agree within classical limits of any system that is accurately described by classical models.

-• In other words, we need to verify that classical mechanics is an approximation for quantum mechanics.
+• We need to verify that classical mechanics is an approximation for quantum mechanics.

 $$ \bbox[8px,border:1px solid black]{ \lt x \gt = \int_{- \infty}^{+ \infty} \left[\Psi^* \hat{x}\ \Psi \right]\ dx} \tag{Eq.
 3}$$